Corporate digitization and Lean Digital: when Process Intelligence meets the power of technology

 3. Digital Agenda: concrete projects are selected and prioritized, based on a careful assessment of feasibility, impact and return on investment (ROI).

-• Reduction of time to market
+• Reduction in time to market

-• Improved accuracy In forecasting and planning
+• Better accuracy in forecasting and planning

-• Increased productivity Through intelligent automation
+• More productivity thanks to intelligent automation

 Not just transform, but rethink